 However, if a consumer is completing a transaction by using an embedded third-party payment platform that consumers: (a) access after logging into their IDI’s website; and (b) utilize to initiate payments/move funds out of the IDI, then the official digital sign should not be posted on those pages.

-Answer: Examples of “pages where the customer may transact with deposits” that require the display of the FDIC official digital sign include, but are not limited to: mobile application pages that allow customers to deposit checks remotely; and, pages where customers may transfer deposits between deposit accounts held within the same IDI (e.g., checking to savings or vice versa).
-On the other hand, the FDIC would not expect an IDI to display the FDIC official digital sign on pages where a customer is transferring money from a deposit account to a non-deposit account.
+Answer: Examples of “pages where the customer may transact with deposits” that require the display of the FDIC official digital sign include: mobile application pages that allow customers to deposit checks remotely; pages where customers may transfer deposits between deposit accounts held within the same IDI (e.g., checking to savings or vice versa); and pages where customers may transfer deposits from an account at the IDI to deposit accounts at other IDIs.
+On pages where a customer is transferring money from a deposit account to a non-deposit account or where a customer is transferring money from a non-deposit account to a deposit account, the official digital sign is not required.
+The FDIC is concerned about potential confusion if the official digital sign is displayed where money is being transferred to a non-deposit account.
+Generally, pages where a logged-in bank customer is initiating external payments (e.g., via bill pay or wire), the official digital sign is not required.

 For purposes of the final rule, a “landing or login page” generally refers to an insured depository institution’s (IDI’s) webpage or screen from which a customer is able to log into the IDI’s digital deposit taking channel.
 Specifically, the terms include pages where customers enter their credentials (e.g., username and password) or use other authentication methods (e.g., face identification) to access an IDI’s website or banking application.
 The terms are intended to cover various types of logins, whether with usernames and passwords, face IDs, thumbprints, etc.